wills106/homeassistant-solax-modbus/docs/sofar-installation.md

 - Inverter: v113562
 - LSW:  LSW3_15_270A_1.09

-Does not work with newer firmware.
+Does not work with newer firmwares.

 This has one drawback: You can either use it with the SolarMan portal or with this integration.
 You can't use it with both at the same time.
-However once configured, instead of the SolarMan portal you will be able to monitor your inverter with our Home Assistant integration then.
+However once configured, instead of the SolarMan portal you will be able to monitor your inverter with our Home Assistant integration.

 Also note that Modbus RTU over TCP can only talk to one client.
 You have to use Modbus Proxy, if you access the logger stick with more than one client.